 - Allogeneic Stem Cell Transplantation Follow Up, Short and Long Term

 - Inpatient and Outpatient Leukemia

-The Division of Pediatric Hematology/Oncology, chaired by Dr. Silva, provides services in outpatient and inpatient pediatric hematology, and a comprehensive children's cancer service.
+The Division of Pediatric Hematology/Oncology, chaired by Drs Silva and Wheaton, provides services in outpatient and inpatient pediatric hematology, and a comprehensive children's cancer service.

-Hematopathology services are provided by the Department of Pathology, which includes Drs Good, Farmer, Lebrun, Lillicrap, Quest, and Rauh.
-Together they comprise the Division of Hematopathology.
+Hematopathology services are provided by the Department of Pathology, which includes Drs Good, Farmer, Lebrun, Lillicrap, Quest, Rauh and Xu.

 The Palliative Care Medicine Program provides consultative services to Kingston General Hospital, Kingston Regional Cancer Centre, Providence Care Hospital, the local community, and the region.
 Beds for complex palliative cases exist on Kidd 9 at KGH.